JrVolt/DJI2Lz/README.md

 ## Editing

-The script will export a lots of trasparent .png in UHD resolution (3840x2160) In you preferred video editor make sure to strech each to cover 1 ses of video, based on your timeline's frame rate.
+The script will export a lots of trasparent .png in UHD resolution (3840x2160) In you preferred video editor make sure to strech each to cover 1 sec of video, based on your timeline's frame rate.

-(IE: Video@25p each .png shuld last 25 frames.)
+(IE: Video@25p each .png sohuld last 25 frames.)

 ### External Dependencies